CLEANING UP GLITTER

 The would-be passenger turned to his wide-eyed companions and spoke softly to them.
 The driver started yelling.
 Uli and I had listened to Indonesian language tapes before our trip.
 Similar to Esperanto, Indonesian is an artificial language based on words that are common to the various Indonesian islands’ dialects and have no verb declensions.
 For example, I go to the store is said the same way for past tense but with yesterday at the end.

 After four weeks in the archipelago we could understand quite a bit of the bemo assistant’s vitriol—faster, not free, walk.
 The young Papuan man next to me fixed his eyes on the dirty window.
 The front row of Indonesians turned around, frowned with disdain and turned back, muttering and shaking their heads.
 The driver stomped out of the van, spitting out a stream of unintelligible venom, his forehead sweating in the beating sun.
 The other Papuan passengers stared vacantly at the exchange.
 Vista grossa, my Dad used to call it.
 Looking but not seeing.
 Seeing but not acknowledging.
 Acknowledging the conflict privately but not reacting publicly.
 The elderly man nodded sadly to the livid driver and stepped out of the van.
 Uli and I froze.
 We wanted to help.
-But we know this was not a scene about money, but of oppression.
+But we knew this was not a scene about money, but of oppression.
 The driver slammed the door shut.
 We grabbed the back of the chapped seat as the driver floored the gas pedal.
 The van jerked into gear.
 Our necks bobbled like chickens pecking at kernels of corn.

 Despite staticky phone lines and incomplete faxes, we had managed to contact a travel agency in Jayapura before we left the U.S. When we arrived at the travel agency, a swarthy Javanese man directed us to the government office where we filled out permit applications.
 He told us if we weren’t snoopy journalists our permits would be processed quickly.
 Two days later, equipped with our stamped jalat sulans (permits), we flew to Wamena, the Wild West trading post for the transplanted Indonesians and the indigenous Papuans.